How Human-Centric Lighting Improves Healthcare Spaces

 Key capabilities include:

-At SIRS-E, we engineer UL-certified LED strips, drivers, and control-ready solutions built for professional environments.
-In healthcare, consistency and safety come first.
-That means proper drivers, correct power planning, and certified components.
+At SIRS-E, we engineer UL-certified LED strips, drivers, and control-ready solutions for professional environments.
+In healthcare, consistency and safety are critical; therefore, proper drivers, accurate power planning, and certified components play a key role.

 Challenges to Get Right in Healthcare Lighting